symbol/symbol-docs/source/concepts/mosaic.rst

     Mosaics are named joining the namespace name with the mosaic name using the ':' symbol.
 Renting a namespace called ``nem`` and a mosaic called ``xem`` under it, the mosaic is referenced as ``nem:xem``.

-    Consider the following restrictions:

-    * Mosaic names have a size limit of ``64`` characters and must be unique under the domain name.

-    * Allowed characters are a, b, c, ..., z, 0, 1, 2, ..., 9, ', _ , -.
+    Mosaic names have a size limit of ``64`` characters and must be unique under the domain name.
+Allowed characters are a, b, c, ..., z, 0, 1, 2, ..., 9, ', _ , -.

     **Owner**